ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

 If you don't see "Layers", use this access path: *Top Navigation Bar > Windows > Layers*

- - When optimizing a graphic for desktop view only, the required layer order for Infographiq is listed below.
+ - When optimizing a graphic for desktop view only, the required layer order for a JAI Vector is listed below.
 You'll notice it's missing the "mobile" section as shown in the image.
 All the following steps will still apply, just skip the sections about "mobile" in the following sections.
     1. text
     2. icons
     3. background

- - When optimizing a graphic for desktop and mobile, the required layer order of an Infographiq image is shown in the image below.
+ - When optimizing a graphic for desktop and mobile, the required layer order of a JAI Vector image is shown in the image below.
     1. mobile
     2. text
     3. icons